-Since that time, President Capehart has worked with the Board and College, community, and regional constituents and policy makers, establishing the following priorities:
+Capehart has served as Bluefield State College’s president since January 24, 2019.
+Since that time, President Capehart has worked with the BSC Board of Governors and College, community, and regional constituents and policy makers, establishing the following priorities:

 Originally from Moundsville, Marshall County, Robin Capehart graduated Magna Cum Laude from West Virginia University in 1975 where he is a member of Phi Beta Kappa.
 In 1978, he received his law degree from WVU and returned to Moundsville to practice law.

 In 1989, Capehart left state government to attend Georgetown University receiving his Masters of Law in Taxation Degree in 1991.
 He served as committee counsel for the West Virginia House of Delegates during the 1991 Legislative Session until accepting a position at a Wheeling law firm. practiced law in Wheeling concentrating in the area of state and federal taxation and also served as an adjunct professor at West Virginia Northern Community College.

 In February 1997, Governor Cecil H. Underwood appointed Capehart as Secretary of Tax and Revenue for the State of West Virginia.
 As Revenue Secretary, he also chaired the Commission on Fair Taxation, which conducted the most comprehensive review of our tax structure in the state’s history.
 Both national and international economists and public policy experts have critically acclaimed the Commission’s tax reform process and the final recommendations presented to Governor Underwood in February 2000 as one of the country’s most outstanding state tax reform efforts in the recent history.